helpscout/hsds-react/docs/contributing/documentation.md

 ## Directory

-All of Blue's component documenations files are scoped in the same directory as the component, example:
+All of HSDS's component documenations files are scoped in the same directory as the component, example:

 ```
-blue/
+hsds-react/
   └── components/
       └── Button/
           └── README.md